zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-query/adb-query.md

 3. Download <a href="./files/create_external_tables_without_base_url.txt" target="\_blank">this code snippet</a> to a text editor.

-4. Replace `<file_uri_base>` in the code with the base URL you copied in Lab 3, Step 6.
+4. Replace `<file_uri_base>` in the code with the base URL you copied in Loading Data Lab, Step 6.
 You should make 9 substitutions.

     This code uses the **create\_external\_table** procedure of the **DBMS\_CLOUD** package to create external tables on the files staged in your object store.
-Note that you are still using the same credential and URLs of files on OCI Object Storage you used when loading data in Lab 3.
+Note that you are still using the same credential and URLs of files on OCI Object Storage you used when loading data in Loading Data Lab.

     For each `<file_uri_list>` statement: